Free C/C++ Compilers

 This is a C/C++ interpreter that comes with source code.
 It can be compiled and used on a large variety of Unices, including HP-UX, Solaris, SunOS, AIX, Alpha/OSF, FreeBSD and Linux, as well as Windows NT.
 You can even issue system calls from the interpreter (such as Posix calls on Unix or Windows API calls from Windows).
 It accepts most of K&R and ANSI C and is close to the standard C++ (at the time of this writing).
 As with all interpreters, it may be useful in debugging programs or learning the language.

 This is a C cross-compiler that targets the Intel 8051, DS390, Z80, HC08 and PIC microprocessors.
 It can also be retargetted for other 8 bit MCUs or PICs.
 It comes with a retargetable assembler and linker, a source level debugger and a simulator, and it is capable of a variety of optimisations.
 The libraries are Standard C99 compatible.
 Source code for the compiler is available under GPL.
 Host platforms supported include Linux, Windows, Mac OS X, Alpha, Sparc, etc.

 - LADSoft CC386 C Compiler

 This is an ANSI C compiler for MSDOS/DPMI and Win32 that comes with a runtime library, linker, rudimentary debugger, DOS extender (MSDOS version), an IDE (Win32 version) and a make utility.
 Source code is also available.
 It compiles most of the C99 constructs when ran in C99 compatibility mode.
-Note: The author is no longer working on this compiler.
-The files for the last available version from him is available at the mirror site linked above.

 - Cygwin Project (C & C++ Compilers)